juanfernandes/juanfernandes-uk/src/notes/weeknotes-10.md

   - weeknotes
   - the office
   - Straight Off the Boat
-postImage: "/v1579162295/og.jpg"
-date: 2019-04-16T07:50:46.847Z
+date: 2019-04-16T07:50:00Z
-tags:
-  - notes
 ---
 This weeks 'weeknotes' is being posted a bit later than usual.
-I was supposed to write it on the train up to Manchester on Sunday evening, but I still can't get used to working on a laptop on the train.
+I was supposed to write it on the train up to Manchester on Sunday evening, but I still can't get used to working on a laptop on the train.{.lead}

 Since returning my phone for repair and being reset to factory settings (I knew this was going to happen) I lost the podcasts I had subscribed to and the progress - I assumed it would have been backed up - but it wasn't.
 I've now signed up for an account with the Podcast Republic app I use, so this won't happen again and am back to listening to podcasts on my long commutes to Manchester.